fedora-cloud/Fedora-Dockerfiles/cups/README.md

 # docker build --rm -t <username>/cups .
 ```

-To run, assigning a random port that maps to port 631 on the
+To run, mapping local port 631 to port 631 on the container:
-container:

 ```
 # docker run -d -p 631:631 \